grafana/tempo/README.md

 Tempo is Jaeger, Zipkin, Kafka, OpenCensus and OpenTelemetry compatible.
 It ingests batches in any of the mentioned formats, buffers them and then writes them to Azure, GCS, S3 or local disk.
 As such it is robust, cheap and easy to operate!

-Tempo implements [TraceQL](https://grafana.com/docs/tempo/latest/traceql/), a traces first query language inspired by LogQL and PromQL.
+Tempo implements [TraceQL](https://grafana.com/docs/tempo/latest/traceql/), a traces-first query language inspired by LogQL and PromQL.
 This query language allows users to very precisely and easily select spans and jump directly to the spans fulfilling the specified conditions:

 <p align="center"><img src="docs/sources/getting-started/assets/grafana-query.png" alt="Tempo Screenshot"></p>